CorentinLAMY/Engineering-ressources/README.md

 This repository is tedicated to collect and share ressources about engineering for robotic, embedded system and everything about the maker community !

-You can use this repository for things like [Eurobot](https://www.eurobot.org/).
+You can use this repository for things like [Eurobot](https://www.eurobot.org/), or in a FabLab [World map of FabLabs](https://www.fablabs.io/labs/map).

 Ressources are mostly in english :gb:, but some of them are in french :fr:.

 If your file is in this repo and you want to pull out this file, please contact me !
 To participate to this repo -> [Pull Request](https://github.com/...)

 # 1. Embedded Systems
-Absolute knowleadgeKnowleages: C/C++ mostly embedded use language, Python,
+Absolute knowleadges:
+- C/C++ language
+- Rasic electronics
+- Python
+- OpenCV
+- ROS

 ## 1.1.
 Maker MCUs
 [Arduino](https://www.arduino.cc/)